 Besides allowing marketers to call a whole segment of their audience “Karen”, personalizing content can lead to as much as a six-fold increase in transaction rate.

-Search traffic for Active Campaign continues to climb.
+Search traffic for Email Octopus continues to trend upwards.

 4. demand for niche ESPs grows

 Search traffic for ESP Substack is taking off.

 Email subscribers aren't the only ones demanding personalization.
 This trend has also made its way to ESPs themselves.

 Mailchimp remains a market-dominating behemoth, setting the standard for ESPs.
 However, niche ESPs have begun chipping away at its dominance.

 As trendy platforms like Flodesk, Substack and ConvertKit have shown, specialization can provide upside over generalist platforms.

 Flodesk has sold itself as an ecommerce solution.
 Substack caters to paid newsletters.
 And ConvertKit has successfully targeted online content creators.